bclover/real-world-functional-programming-book/gitbook/part5/composing_functions.md

 })
 ```

-And straddling both the sync and async worlds of JavaScript using RxJS:
+And straddling both the sync and async worlds of JavaScript using RxJS (the `listAWSFunctions` makes a REST call that may take awhile):

 ```javascript
 const { fromPromise, from } = require('rx')